 Family is everything to Felicia Curtis.
-Family is the reason the mother of five from Gainesville, Florida, knew she had to fight when she was diagnosed with non-Hodgkin's lymphoma in 2017.
-She was 20 weeks pregnant with her youngest child.
+The mom of five from Gainesville, Florida, knew she had to fight when she was diagnosed with non-Hodgkin's lymphoma in 2017, when she was 20 weeks pregnant with her youngest child.

-Over the next several months, Curtis underwent several rounds of chemotherapy to fight the cancer.
+Over the next several months, Felicia underwent several rounds of chemotherapy to fight the cancer.
 Her son was born healthy at 33 weeks.
-The future looked bright.
+The future was bright.

-But six months later, the cancer returned and the prognosis looked grim.
+But six months later, the cancer returned, and doctors said the outcome was grim.

-Non-Hodgkin's lymphoma accounts for 4% of all cancer diagnoses in the U.S., according to the American Cancer Society.
-More than 81,000 people are diagnosed annually with the disease, and more than 20,000 will die from it.
+Non-Hodgkin's lymphoma accounts for about four percent of all cancer diagnoses in the United States.
+According to the American Cancer Society, over 81,000 people are diagnosed annually with the disease and more than 20,000 will die from it.

-Curtis' health care providers in Gainesville recommended she move her care to Mayo Clinic since it has an extensive bone marrow transplant program.
+Doctors in Gainesville recommended Felicia move her care to Mayo Clinic, which has an extensive bone marrow transplant program.

 In August 2019, after meeting with Ernesto Ayala, M.D., a Mayo Clinic hematologist and oncologist who specializes in caring for patients with cancers like hers, Felicia underwent an autologous bone marrow transplant.
 The procedure uses healthy blood stem cells from a patient's own body to replace diseased or damaged bone marrow.

-"But I believed I was meant to be here to raise my family," she says, noting her confidence in her Mayo Clinic care team.
-Her faith was not unfounded.
+"But I believed I was meant to be here to raise my family," she adds, noting her confidence in her Mayo Clinic care team.

-Dr. Ayala had a plan for Curtis.
+Felicia's body was weak from the cancer and the effects of the first transplant.
+But Dr. Ayala told Felicia he had a plan.
 He suggested a second transplant ― an allogeneic stem cell transplant that relies on healthy cells from a donor.

-There was only one challenge: Curtis is African American, and it can be challenging for patients of color to find a donor.
+There was only one challenge: Felicia is African American, and diverse patients can face challenges finding a donor.

-"The biggest challenge that we have to finding donors to proceed with bone marrow transplantation is ethnicity," Dr. Ayala says.
+"The biggest challenge that we have to finding donors to proceed with bone marrow transplantation is ethnicity," says Dr. Ayala.
 "Only about 20% of all minority patients find a match."

 Siblings and parents are sometimes matches.
 Otherwise, a match may be found in the national bone marrow donation registry.
 The problem is most people registered as donors are white.

 "The most important factor when we look for a donor is HLA matching.
-HLA stands for human leukocyte antigens, which essentially are just markers in the surface of the cells," Dr. Ayala says.
+HLA stands for human leukocyte antigens, which essentially are just markers in the surface of the cells," says Dr. Ayala.
 But having the most optimal match means a better chance at success.

-In Curtis' case, family members were screened first and then ruled out.
+In Felicia's case, family members were screened first and then ruled out.
 A search of the national bone marrow registry revealed only partial matches.

-Curtis began educating people and encouraging friends and others to be screened as bone marrow donors ― if not for herself, then to help someone else.
+Felicia began educating people and encouraging friends and others to be screened as bone marrow donors ― if not for her then to help someone else.

-"There is a lack of knowledge and understanding about what it is to register and to be a donor, and how it can affect a lot of lives by you just doing one selfless act," she says.
+"There is a lack of knowledge and understanding about what it is to register and to be a donor, and how it can affect a lot of lives by you just doing one selfless act," shares Felicia.

 She got a call in August 2020 that a match had been located.
 It was exactly one year from the day of her first transplant.